Fondazione Poliambulanza - U.O. Oncologia Medica, Brescia

 The staff of the Palliative and Supportive Care unit consists of 6 palliative Physicians, 1 Psychologist, 12 nurses working in the Unit and 6 nurses dedicated to home care.

 The staff of the unit meets patient and the family after having carefully evaluated the patient's medical history, psychological and socio-economic aspects of the family, in order to start a personalised integrated care programme.
 Furthermore, there is an active interaction between: a) the hospice network (five fully active institutions are present in our Province); b) the home care palliative teams (ANT and Domus Salutis, operating in Brescia and its suburbs, and five additional teams operating outside: in Orzinuovi, Gavardo, Nozza di Vestone, Gussago and Pontevico).
-The most important Hospice is named “Domus Salutis”, it provides 30 beds and nearly 250 outpatient visits per year.
+The most important Hospice is named “Domus Salutis”, provides 30 beds and nearly 250 outpatient visits per year.